ricichien/react-space-x/README.md

 I have learned so much from this App, about API calls, a lot about component styling, JavaScript libraries, Redux, React and TypeScript, plus many other things, mainly at the moments I found myself having difficulties.

+There is still many improvements I could do in this app, and I am very excited to try them!

-There is still a long road full of improvements I would do to this app, but much more in the path of the learning!
+But for now, there is still a long road in the path of the learning!